boyscout99/my-big-data-platform/README.md

 **Apache Spark**
  - for stream processing in near real-time with Spark Streaming libraries
- - used with Resiliend Distributed Datasets (RRD), Spark's low-level API
+ - used with Resilient Distributed Datasets (RRD), Spark's low-level API
  - uses Hadoop as scheduler

 **Apache Kafka**